eobermuhlner/java-scriptengine/README.md

 ## Advanced features of `JavaScriptEngine`

-The `JavaScriptEngine` has an additional API to control the execution of the script class.
+The `JavaScriptEngine` has an additional API to control the creation and execution of the script class.

 ### Set `NameStrategy` in `JavaScriptEngine`